tach404/Monster-Game/README.md

 -2 Marks for not critiquing my algorithm.

 # DO NOT SUBMIT THIS FOR COURSEWORK!
-Apart from that you are free to download it and play around with the game.
+Apart from that you are free to download fiddle with the code, and play around with the game.

 # HOW TO PLAY
 Add monsters to the board, monsters can attack other monsters that are one space next to it.